starchyunderscore/w11-nonadmin-utils/README.md

 These are features that are not yet in the realease, or are commented out.
 They can be tried by copying the code or uncommenting them

 - [ ] Install [lapce](https://github.com/lapce/lapce) (30%)
-- [ ] Enable and disable mouse trail

 # Planned features